minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 amounting to 28 Millon USD in the 2022 election cycle, with approximately 90-97% of these congressional contributions going to Republican candidates
 @OpenSecretsKochIndustries.

-// In general, the increase in contribution of the Koch Industries to US
-// congressional candidates reflects the general trends, with 80% of all
-// congressional Oil&Gas related contributions going to republican candidates from
-// the 2016-2024 electoral cycles @OpenSecrets2024PartisanIndustries.

 Given these trends of campaign contributions in the US Congress, and especially the participation which wealthy (fossil fuel) donors like the Koch brothers have